Paid Additional Load Application Service | Plan your home's electrification | Guernsey Electricity

 We're here to help.

-This means we can check whether your property and the local network can safely handle the extra demand from potential installations.
+These applications mean we can check whether your property and the local network can safely handle the extra demand from potential installations.

 If it can't, you may need a 'service upgrade'.
 This involves replacing the 'supply line cable' connecting your house to the electricity network, and/or installing a 'three phase service.'
 Occasionally, the local network won't have enough capacity and an application could be refused.